Lime and Lemon Zest Substitutes When You're Out of Fresh Citrus

 For 1 tsp. freshly grated lemon zest substitute, try any of these swaps:

 For 1 tsp. freshly grated lime zest substitute, try any of these swaps:

-Zest is the thin, brightly colored outer layer of a lime or lemon that is generally used to add bright flavor to all sorts of recipes.
-Remove this intensely flavored, citrus-oil-filled skin of your lime or lemon with a fine grater or citrus zester, being careful not to grate into the spongy white layer beneath.
+Zest is the thin, brightly colored outer layer of a lime, lemon, or other citrus fruit.
+Remove this intensely flavored, citrus-oil-filled skin of your lime or lemon with a fine grater or citrus zester ($15, Bed Bath & Beyond), being careful not to grate into the spongy white layer beneath.
 The white layer is bitter and unpleasant, but the zest itself holds the essence of the citrus flavor.